Metacor/Minecraft-Speedrun-Guide/readme.md

 <br/>

+## The Nether
-## The Nether: Bastion, Trade Gold to Piglins for Obsidian/Ender Pearls | Fortress, Kill Blazes for Blaze Rods
+*Find a Bastion, Trade Gold to Piglins for Obsidian and Ender Pearls → Find a Fortress, Kill Blazes for Blaze Rods*
 	Use Boats to negate Fall Damage, and kill burning Hoglins for easy Food; https://youtu.be/REas9cmjlic?t=686 Lava Bucket Hoglin killing Method; https://youtu.be/iaUF0oaegns?t=3860